Is the Schwarzschild Metric a Vacuum Solution of the Einstein Equation?: Discussion

 \section{Discussion}

-We have found that the general solution of the Einstein equation for the special case of $p=-\rho $ to yield a metric governed by a linear combination of a Newtonian and simple harmonic oscillator potential, two independent solution of a linear second order differential equation for the potential-like function $V$. \ If the behavior about the origin is not handled carefully, the simple harmonic contribution gives a constant density and pressure while the Newtonian contribution gives rise to no point-like (delta function) source. \ With $k_{1}=0,$ this is the usual no source or vacuum solution.\ Handled more carefully by the method indicated we obtain a density and pressure terms sharply peaked about the origin, with a unit volume integral.
-The density corresponding to the elastic portion of the metric ranges from $k_{1}$ for to $3k_{1}$.
+We have found that the general solution of the Einstein equation for the special case of $p=-\rho \equiv \varrho /2$ to yield a metric governed by a linear combination of a Newtonian and simple harmonic oscillator potential (for positive $k$) , two independent solutions of a linear second order differential equation for the potential-like function $\phi $ . \ If the behavior about the origin is not handled carefully, the $\sim r^{2}$ contribution gives a constant density and pressure while the Newtonian contribution gives rise to no point-like (delta function) source. \ With $ \kappa _{1}=0,$ this is the usual no source or vacuum solution.\ Handled more carefully by the method we present in this paper we obtain density and pressure terms sharply peaked about the origin, with a unit volume integral.